muuuby/EmotionAnalysis/README.md

 # EmotionAnalysis
-Based on the yelp data set, train annotated texts, perform sentiment analysis on the texts, and give the sentimental tendencies of the texts
+Based on the yelp data set, train annotated texts, perform sentiment analysis on the texts, and give the sentimental tendencies of the texts.